-Maryland voting guide: What you need to know about early voting, mail-in ballots
+Maryland voting guide: Early voting starts Monday.
+What you need to know.

-Turnout is projected to set records, and election officials and political leaders are busy troubleshooting their plans to make sure every vote counts — and that every voter trusts the system to work.
-Here are answers to some commonly asked questions.
+Here are answers to some commonly asked questions, including about signatures, postage and how to vote early or by mail.

-When is the election, and what is on the ballot in Maryland?
+When is Election Day, and what is on the ballot in Maryland?

-The presidential contest has dwarfed attention paid to the rest of the ballot, which includes all eight of the state’s Congressional races, Baltimore mayor and city council and a handful of other local races and issues.
+The presidential contest has dwarfed attention paid to the rest of the Nov.
+3 ballot, which includes all eight of the state’s congressional races, Baltimore mayor and city council and ballot initiatives on sports betting and the state budget process, as well as a handful of other local races and issues.
 Maryland’s state legislature and most municipal and county offices will not be on the ballot.

 Can I vote early?

 Absolutely.
 You are encouraged to do so.
 Mail-in ballots may be sent back as soon as you have filled them out.
-Ballot drop boxes will be set up starting Sept.
-28.
+Ballot drop boxes were set up Sept.
+28 and will remain available until the polls close on election day (don’t be confused by the padlock -- the boxes are open!).

-If you prefer or need to vote in person, early voting centers open in every county at 7 a.m.
-Monday, Oct.
-26 and will stay open until 8 p.m. every day through the election.
-The locations for early voting centers may be different than in previous years because of closures related to the pandemic, but local boards will post their locations well in advance.
-You may vote at any early voting center in your home county.
+If you prefer or need to vote in person, early-voting centers open in every county at 7 a.m. on Oct.
+26, and will stay open until 8 p.m. every day through the election.
+The locations for early-voting centers may be different than in previous years because of closures related to the pandemic.
+A complete list of early voting centers is posted here.
+You may vote at any early-voting center in your home county.

-Can I vote by mail?
+What if I requested a ballot by mail?

-Yes, and election officials hope you chose this method.
-Starting in late August, the state will mail every voter an application to request an absentee ballot, a term used interchangeably with mail-in ballots.
-This application must be returned — either on paper or online — for you to receive a ballot.
-That is a change from the June primary, when all registered voters were automatically sent a blank ballot.
+More than 40 percent of Maryland voters asked for mail-in ballots by the Oct.
+20 deadline, and election data released Oct.
+23 showed more than half of those 1.67 million ballots have been processed as returned.
+Voters who requested e-delivery of their blank ballots started receiving links to download them on Sept.
+24. Additional ballots will be shipped and emailed on a rolling basis as requests for them are processed.

-Ballots carry prepaid postage and can either be returned by mail, brought to an elections office or deposited in one of the 270 secure drop boxes that will be set up across the state.
+Ballots carry prepaid postage and can be returned by mail, brought to an elections office or deposited in one of the 282 secure drop boxes that will be set up across the state.
+You need to send submit it in the envelope provided with your ballot.
+E-delivered ballots require voters to provide their own envelope and affix postage.

-What are the deadlines to get an mail-in/absentee ballot?
-And how are those ballots tracked?

-Your ballot request must be received — not postmarked — by Oct.
-20. This deadline was moved up by a week to accommodate U.S. Postal Service warnings about getting ballots to voters on time.
-Elections officials are urging voters to avoid a last-minute rush, however, and request a ballot as soon as you know you want to vote by this method.

 When do I need to mail or drop off my ballot?

 By no later than Election Day, Nov.
-3. Ballots must either be in a drop box or postmarked as of that day, which means that if you mail the ballot on Nov.
+3. Ballots must either be in a dropbox or postmarked as of that day, which means that if you mail the ballot on Nov.
 3, you must do so before that day’s mail pickup.
-It would be safer to mail it earlier.

-When should I receive my mail-in ballot?
-And How do I ensure my vote gets counted?

-Ballots will be mailed starting on Sept.
-24. You can track whether your ballot application has been processed and whether your application has been mailed to you -- and, after you turn it in or mail it back, whether it has been accepted.
-Make sure that you are registered to vote well in advance and that you send in or drop off your ballot well before Election Day.
+Elections officials are urging voters to submit their ballots as early as possible.

 How do I volunteer at a polling station?

 Contact your local board of elections.
-Maryland has a severe shortage of election judges because of the pandemic.
+Maryland had a severe shortage of election judges because of the pandemic, but thousands of mostly young volunteers have come forward to fill that gap.

 Why is there so much concern about the U.S. Postal Service this year?